 Stage 4: Calculate for each bootstrap sample drawn in stage 3.

 Stage 5: Calculate the .
-If a hypothesis test is desired, the null hypothesis can be rejected if rObs falls outside of the CI.
+If a hypothesis test is desired, the null hypothesis can be rejected if rObs falls outside of the region of non-rejection defined by the CI.
 The standard error is again the standard deviation of the bootstrap distribution.

 This CI (derived from ) represents the variability around ρNull, whereas the previous CI (derived from ) represents the variability around rObs.
 The two contrasting p-value equations for H0: ρ > ρNull are Notice that the value of ρNull is not present in the latter p-value equation because it is reﬂected within the sampling frame, which is constrained by its construction to have a correlation of zero.